MicrosoftDocs/quantum-docs/articles/concepts-vectors-and-matrices.md

 # Work with vectors and matrices in quantum computing

 Some familiarity with vectors and matrices is essential to understand quantum computing.
-This article provides a brief introduction, and interested readers are recommended to read a standard reference on linear algebra such as *Strang, G. (1993).
+The article [Linear algebra for quantum computing](xref:microsoft.quantum.overview.algebra) provides a brief refresher, and readers who want to dive deeper are recommended to read a standard reference on linear algebra such as *Strang, G. (1993).
 Introduction to linear algebra (Vol. 3).
 Wellesley, MA: Wellesley-Cambridge Press* or an online reference such as [Linear Algebra](http://joshua.smcvt.edu/linearalgebra/).

 ## Vectors